 - About an hour before roasting, remove the turkey from the fridge.
 Remove the giblets from the turkey cavity and wash the inside of the thawed or fresh turkey under cold running water.
 Pat dry with paper towels.
 Season the inside of the bird with salt and pepper.
 Let it sit for about half an hour to take the chill off.

-- Preheat the oven to 325ºF.
+- Meanwhile, preheat the oven to 325ºF.

-- Brush or rub skin with extra-virgin olive oil to prevent it from drying and to enhance the golden color.
+- Brush or rub the skin with extra-virgin olive oil to prevent it from drying and to enhance the golden color.